 Becoming a Pediatric CNA

 The process of becoming a pediatric CNA is very similar to that of a standard CNA and includes a process consisting of theory, lab, clinical, and passing a competency exam.
-The obligatory training hours can vary by CNA training program and state, but are typically around 75 hours, split between the classroom hands-on clinical training.
+The obligatory course hours can vary by CNA certification program and state, but are typically around 75 hours, split between the classroom hands-on clinical demonstrations.

-This is the first step in the training process and lays the foundation for all the education that continues after.
-In this phase of training, students are taught the necessary knowledge to treat and care for patients and residents.
+This is the first step in the certification process and lays the foundation for all the education that continues after.
+In this phase of classes, students are taught the necessary knowledge to treat and care for patients and residents.
 This includes subjects such as: